Inria-Empenn/narps_open_pipelines/README.md

 ## Project presentation

-**The goal of the NARPS Open Pipelines project is to create a codebase reproducing the 70 pipelines of the NARPS project (Botvinik-Nezer et al., 2020) and share this as an open resource for the community**.
+**The goal of the NARPS Open Pipelines project is to create a codebase reproducing the 70 pipelines of the NARPS study (Botvinik-Nezer et al., 2020) and share this as an open resource for the community**.

 We base our reproductions on the [original descriptions provided by the teams](https://github.com/poldrack/narps/blob/1.0.1/ImageAnalyses/metadata_files/analysis_pipelines_for_analysis.xlsx) and test the quality of the reproductions by comparing our results with the original results published on NeuroVault.